Quantum eigenvalue processing: Introduction

 Our approach overcomes this exponential complexity of block encoding in a monomial basis by providing means to directly and efficiently generate a polynomial basis $p_j(A)$ of a non-normal matrix $A$, where $p_j$ may, for instance, include Chebyshev polynomials.
 Our approach is based on a matrix version of the generating function $\sum_{j=0}^\infty y^j p_j(x)=g(y,x)$ of the polynomial basis $p_j$.
 Specifically, we introduce the $n$-by-$n$ lower shift matrix $L$ and aim to implement

 with a complexity polynomial in $n$ (we will incorporate the normalization factor $\alpha_A$ of the block encoding of $A$ hereafter).
+The above equation follows from the definition of generating function, along with the substitution $y=L\otimes I$ and $x=I\otimes\frac{A}{\alpha_A}$.
 This is then measured to estimate the target eigenvalue, or is further combined with a subroutine that generates the expansion coefficients $\beta_j$ to efficiently transform the eigenvalues.

 When the polynomial basis is selected to be Chebyshev polynomials, we have the following \thm{generate_history} which will be established in \sec{history}.